ymlai87416/ymlai87416.github.io/blog/upgrade-k8s-v121-v122/index.md

 ## Final words

-I totally not aware of these software need to be updated also.
+I totally do not aware of these software need to be updated also.
 I should have reviewed my Kubernetes cluster at least semi-yearly.

 ## Reference
 [1] Ingress-nginx support version: https://github.com/kubernetes/ingress-nginx#support-versions-table